RoshanPShetty/chromets-launchpad/README.md

 ![License](https://img.shields.io/github/license/roshanpshetty/ChromeTS-Launchpad)

 ChromeTS Launchpad is a modern, TypeScript-based boilerplate for creating Chrome Extensions.
-It provides a solid foundation for building extensions with type safety and modern JavaScript features.
+It provides a solid foundation for building extensions with type safety, modern JavaScript features, and sleek styling using Tailwind CSS.

 ## Purpose